xqms/rosmon/README.md

 file is no longer a problem.
 An `rqt` plugin for controlling `rosmon` is included.

-## Status

-That said, `rosmon` is very much work-in-progress right now.

-**WARNING**: `rosmon` is not yet `roslaunch` compliant.
-For example, the `$(find PACKAGE)` substitution performs a simple search using `rospack` and always returns the path to the package in the source tree. `roslaunch` may choose to return the corresponding devel or install path if the file is found there.
-Other inconsistencies and unsupported features may exist.
-Use at your own risk.

 ## Security

 `rosmon` disables the "Yama" `ptrace()` protection from its child processes, so